GRV96/commitfetch/README.md

 #### Recording commits

 `demo_write_commits.py` obtains a GitHub repository's commits and writes their representation in a text file.
-It needs a file that lists the user's authentication tokens one per line to perform requests to the GitHub API.
-This repository will ignore the token files if their name contains the string "`token`".
+It needs a credential file readable by `read_github_credentials`.

 Help: